vigourDev/AI-Study-Assistant/README.md

-# AI Study Assistant
+AI Study Assistant

 I built this because I was tired of manually making flashcards and re-reading notes before exams.
 Upload your study materials (PDFs, Word docs, images, plain text) and let AI do the heavy lifting — summaries, flashcards, quizzes, even predicted exam questions.

-## What it does
+What it does

-- Upload notes in PDF, DOCX, TXT, or even photos of handwritten notes (OCR handles that)
-- Generate summaries, flashcards, and quizzes from your materials with one click
-- Take quizzes and track your scores over time
-- Get AI-predicted exam questions based on your notes
-- Search across all your uploaded stuff
-- Export flashcards to PDF
-- Dark mode, mobile friendly, the usual
+Upload notes in PDF, DOCX, TXT, or even photos of handwritten notes (OCR handles that).
+Generate summaries, flashcards, and quizzes from your materials with one click.
+Take quizzes and track your scores over time.
+Get AI-predicted exam questions based on your notes.
+Search across all your uploaded stuff.
+Export flashcards to PDF.
+Dark mode, mobile friendly, the usual.

-## Built with
+Built with

-- **Frontend:** React, Vite, TailwindCSS, Recharts for the analytics charts
+Frontend: React, Vite, TailwindCSS, Recharts for the analytics charts
-- **Backend:** Node.js + Express, SQLite (better-sqlite3)
+Backend: Node.js + Express, SQLite (better-sqlite3)
-- **AI:** Google Gemini API (gemini-2.5-flash)
+AI: Google Gemini API (gemini-2.5-flash)
-- **Auth:** JWT + bcrypt
+Auth: JWT + bcrypt
-- **File parsing:** pdf-parse, mammoth (for .docx), tesseract.js (OCR)
+File parsing: pdf-parse, mammoth (for .docx), tesseract.js (OCR)

-## Project layout
+Project layout

 ```
 backend/